wrcsubers/Arduino_BabyMonitor/README.md

 Any other values changed on a client are broadcast to the server, which then re-broadcasts the updated values to all connected clients.

 The transmitter also runs a Multicast-DNS Service to facilitate easy communication between transmitter/receiver.
-For systems that don't support mDNS, you can browse the webpage by visiting the IP Address of the transmitter.
+For systems that don't support mDNS, you can browse the web page by visiting the IP Address of the transmitter.
 Upon startup, the transmitter dynamically creates a Javascript file containing the current IP Address of the transmitter.
-This is then read by the webpage to connect to the Websocket port.
+This is then read by the web page to connect to the Websocket port.
 This method allows the use of both mDNS and IP Address resolution/browsing of the web interface.